nla/outbackcdx/README.md

 Installing
 ----------

-OutbackCDX requires [JDK 8 and 11](https://adoptopenjdk.net/) on x86-64 Linux, Windows or MacOS (other platforms would require a custom build of RocksDB JNI).
+OutbackCDX requires [JDK 11](https://adoptopenjdk.net/) (or newer) on Linux, Windows or MacOS (other platforms may be possible with a custom build of RocksDB JNI).

 Pre-compiled jar packages are available from the [releases page](https://github.com/nla/outbackcdx/releases).